10

 Our Back Test of the SPX Weekly Credit Spread Trading System

-We ran a back test attempting to replicate their results the most accurately possible.
+We conducted a back test aiming to replicate their results as accurately as possible.

 In our back test, we found that there was not a 100 point spread available at the delta they were selling each week.
 This means the test could not be performed 13% of the time according to our test.

-For the 5-year period from 2010 to 2015 there should be about 260 total 7-day credit spreads to back test.
-Our query found 226 matches only, which means about 34 back tests were skipped entirely.
+For the 5-year period from 2010 to 2015, there should be about 260 total 7-day credit spreads to back test.
+Our query found only 226 matches, which means about 34 back tests were skipped entirely.

 Here are the number of trades back-tested for each year of our back test: